|Photo by MindOnFire

 Sound uncomfortable?
 Make

 you squirm?
 Relax, and just think about it.
-Your career is one of the
+Your career is one of

-night, then go home and try to lead a healthy home life.
+and night, then go home and try to lead a healthy home life.
 You are dealing with stress, yes—but more importantly,

 you are dealing with TRAUMA on a continuum.
 While each traumatic incident may not disable you or give you PTSD, you are